JustinDudley/filter-and-sort/library_of_input_algs/README__input_algs.txt

 These are the input algs I used in this python project.

-The complete set of 93 million algs can be found at:
+To view or download the complete set of 93 million algs, go to my Alg Landing Page at: x0x0x0x0xx0x0x0x0x0xx0

-ababababababababababababa

-You should be able to download the whole folder of 72 complete alg lists there, if you would like to use them.
-Just fyi, their parent folder name is different from the name of the gitignored folder.
+And look for 93 million algs --> Repo_1